 As a tee addict, I keep an eye on the Day of the Shirt, looking for new original pieces to add to my collection.
 My patience was rewarded when I noticed “WTF Happened?” , then tee of the day on RIPT Apparel.
 I guess I am the target audience for the message, growing up as a teen in the 1990s, listening to Nirvana and all the grunge bands—I was part of the “MTV generation.”

-But as we all know, things change from a generation to another… Ever seen the movie Trainspotting?
-The conversation between Diane, a 14-years-old schoolgirl, and Mark “Renton”, a twenty-something heroin addict, sums up the generation gap perfectly:
+But as we all know, things change from one generation to another… Ever seen the movie Trainspotting?
+The conversation between Diane, a 14-year-old schoolgirl, and Mark “Renton,” a twenty-something heroin addict, sums up the generation gap perfectly:

 DIANE: You’re not getting any younger, Mark.
 The world is changing, music is changing, even drugs are changing.
 You can’t stay in here all day dreaming about heroin and Ziggy Pop.

 DIANE: Whatever.
 I mean, the guy’s dead anyway.

 RENTON: Iggy Pop is not dead.
 He toured last year.
 Tommy went to see him.

 I found the design on this red tee, mocking the MTV logo, just perfect: “WTF happened to music?” indeed!
 This is the question I ask myself whenever I hear Justin Bieber’s annoying falsetto voice on the radio.

 CMorkaut, the artist who designed this limited-edition tee, puts it that way: